statechannels/go-nitro/.adr/0016-closing-go-routines.md

 To enforce these constraints we should follow this pattern in a struct's `Close` function:

-1. Signal any go-routines we own to exit.
+1. Signal any "long-running" go-routines we own to exit.
 2. Wait until all go-routines have completed execution.
 3. Close any resources it owns.